Information about transportation, lodging, things to do, points of distinction, and surrounding area attractions.

 Administers federal, state, and institutional scholarship/grant programs, coordinates student employment opportunities, and certifies loan eligibility for students and parents.

 The Aubrey R. Watzek Library is open 24 hours during fall and spring terms, and has individual and group study space, wired and wireless Internet connection, research computers, and audio and video stations.
+Library materials can be delivered in York Graduate Center lounge.

 The Ombuds Office is a confidential and informal place where you can talk about a campus-related concern with a neutral person.
 The office is committed to supporting and advocating fair processes and open communication.